 The Law Society of England and Wales is the professional association and Approved Regulator of solicitors in England and Wales.
 Select “Find a solicitor” for access to the Society’s directory of solicitors.
 Search options include organisation or personal name, specialism and location.
 The “Support and services” section contains advice for solicitors, including a wide selection of practice notes, the “Practice areas” section provides news, advice and information about a variety of legal topics, and the “For the public” section provides brief guides to a number of common legal issues.

 The Law Society of Ireland is the professional body for solicitors in Ireland.
 Its web site includes information on the structure and committees of the Society, a database of solicitors and firms, and a selection of recent news items.
 There is also a link to the web site of the Society’s Gazette, with a searchable archive 1997 onwards.

 The Society is the governing body of lawyers practising as advocates and solicitors of the Royal Court of Jersey.
 Besides information on the organisation and activities of the Society, the site includes directories of individual members and of law firms, and the full text of the Society’s Code of Conduct.

 The Society is the professional and regulatory body for solicitors in Northern Ireland.
 The web site includes a summary of its regulatory framework and details of the complaints procedure.
 Downloadable publications include the Solicitors (Northern Ireland) Order 1976 as amended, the Solicitors Practice Regulations 1987 as amended, the Solicitors’ Accounts Regulations 1998 and 2014 and the Society’s journal The Writ April 2000 onwards.
-There is also a directory of solicitors’ firms in the major towns and villages of Northern Ireland, searchable by name, geographical location or category of work undertaken.
+There is also a directory of solicitors’ firms in Northern Ireland, searchable by name of firm or solicitor, geographical location, or category of work undertaken.